Kevin is a commercial chancery barrister, specialising in property, chancery, insurance and commercial law.

 Inns of Court School of Law - Bar Professional Training Course

 To increase his commercial understanding of Insurance and underwriting principles and practice he has interned at Cathedral (now part of Lancashire Group), Leviathan (now part of Beazley), and Guy Carpenter.
 Kevin's work includes policy drafting and advising upon reinsurance coverage, subrogated recovery of outlay, and coverage disputes arising out of policy construction, misrepresentation and non-disclosure.
-Recent achievements include drafting a market leading MDBI policy, mutualising the Military Mutual, defeating Royal Sun Alliance’s Force and Violence (F&V) clause to secure a $1million claim by his Insured client, successfully avoiding a proximate clause exclusion, and successfully defeating a Syrian claim on the basis of international law.
-He was instructed to redraft policies to comply with the provisions of the Insurance Act 2015, which came into force on the 12th August 2016.
+Recent achievements include drafting a market leading MDBI policy, mutualising the Military Mutual, defeating Royal Sun Alliance’s Force and Violence (F&V) clause to secure a $1million claim by his Insured client, successfully avoiding a proximate clause exclusion, advising hundreds of business owners on coverage through their trade association, and successfully defeating a Syrian claim on the basis of international law.

 Kevin is experienced in all areas of real property and landlord and tenant law, in both residential and commercial matters.
 He is regularly called upon to advise and provide representation before the Courts and the First Tier Tribunal (Property Chamber).
 Recent cases have concerned: